huggingface/datasets/datasets/amazon_reviews_multi/README.md

 `all_languages` is a concatenation of the `train` splits for each of the languages and likewise for `validation` and `test`.

+## Dataset Creation

+### Curation Rationale

+The dataset is motivated by the desire to advance sentiment analysis and text classification in other (non-English) languages.

+### Source Data

+#### Initial Data Collection and Normalization

+The authors gathered the reviews from the marketplaces in the US, Japan, Germany, France, Spain, and China for the English, Japanese, German, French, Spanish, and Chinese languages, respectively.
+They then ensured the correct language by applying a language detection algorithm, only retaining those of the target language.
+In a random sample of the resulting reviews, the authors observed a small percentage of target languages that were incorrectly filtered out and a very few mismatched languages that were incorrectly retained.

+#### Who are the source language producers?

+The original text comes from Amazon customers reviewing products on the marketplace across a variety of product categories.

+### Annotations

+#### Annotation process

+Each of the fields included are submitted by the user with the review or otherwise associated with the review.
+No manual or machine-driven annotation was necessary.

+#### Who are the annotators?

+N/A

+### Personal and Sensitive Information

+Amazon Reviews are submitted by users with the knowledge and attention of being public.
+The reviewer ID's included in this dataset are quasi-anonymized, meaning that they are disassociated from the original user profiles.
+However, these fields would likely be easy to deannoymize given the public and identifying nature of free-form text responses.

+## Considerations for Using the Data

+### Social Impact of Dataset

+This dataset is part of an effort to encourage text classification research in languages other than English.
+Such work increases the accessibility of natural language technology to more regions and cultures.
+Unfortunately, each of the languages included here is relatively high resource and well studied.

+### Discussion of Biases

+The data included here are from unverified consumers.
+Some percentage of these reviews may be fake or contain misleading or offensive language.
+### Other Known Limitations

+The dataset is constructed so that the distribution of star ratings is balanced.
+This feature has some advantages for purposes of classification, but some types of language may be over or underrepresented relative to the original distribution of reviews to acheive this balance.

+[More Information Needed]

 ## Additional Information

 ### Dataset Curators